Up to 60% off sofas & mattresses — limited‑time deals.

 Does the Andy feel deep enough for tall loungers?

-At 22" of seat depth, it reads more supportive than lounge-deep.
-If you’re tall and like to sprawl, a chaise module or ottoman makes it feel dramatically more relaxed.
+At 22 inches of seat depth, Andy feels more supportive than truly lounge-deep.
+If you’re tall and like to sprawl, adding a chaise module or ottoman makes it noticeably more relaxed.

 How does the leather feel over a long movie night?